Workflow for Maintainers¶

 Pull requests may be rebased (either manually or with the rebase and merge button) if:

-There are conflicts with master
+There are conflicts with main

 Asking contributors who are new to the project or inexperienced with using git is discouraged, as is maintainers rebasing these PRs before merge time, as this requires resetting of local git checkouts.